KoenCuijp/capptain-backend/README.md

-# Poetry Template
+# Capptain backend

-Django app template, using `poetry-python` as dependency manager.
+This repo contains an in-progress Django project: Capptain.
+The app is meant to help captains of amateur sports teams manage their team.
+The main usecase is to automatically chase team members to provide their availability for matches and training, as from personal experience I know that's a challenge.

-This project is a template that can be cloned and re-used for redistributable apps.
+It's a backend API using Django Rest Framework.
+The frontend (`capptain-frontend` repo) is made with React.

-It includes the following:
+## Tools used
 - `poetry` for dependency management
 - `ruff`, `black` for linting / format
 - `pre-commit` to run linting
 - `mypy` for type checking
 - `tox` and Github Actions for builds and CI

-There are default config files for the linting and mypy.
+- `docker` for containization and `docker-compose` to manage multiple containers (1: python container with django, 2: postgres database container)

-## Principles
+## running the stack

-The motivation for this project is to provide a consistent set of standards across all YunoJuno public Python/Django projects.
-The principles we want to encourage are:
+- Make sure you have the latest version of Docker installed

--   Simple for developers to get up-and-running
+- Clone the repo
--   Consistent style (`black`, `ruff`)
+- Run `docker compose up` (older versions of docker: `docker-compose up`, disclaimer: not sure if it's fully compatible with these older versions)
--   Full type hinting (`mypy`)
+- Run the django migrations in the docker container:

-## Versioning
+- `docker exec -it capptain-backend poetry run python manage.py makemigrations`

-We currently support Python 3.7+, and Django 3.2+.
-We will aggressively upgrade Django versions, and we won't introduce hacks to support breaking changes - if Django 4 introduces something that 2.2 doesn't support we'll drop it.
+- `docker exec -it capptain-backend poetry run python manage.py migrate`

 ## Tests